How to configure No-IP DUC service in your Raspberry PI

 RPI (80) <—> Router (8080) <—> Internet

-Start installing Apache in your Raspberry PI from terminal:
+Start installing Apache in your Raspberry PI from the terminal:

 sudo apt install apache2

-While external remote access to the same page will resull in same output from different URL:
+While external remote access to the same page will result in the same output from different URLs: